 Loom Brings DeFi To Tron And Binance Chains

 MakerDAO’s dai stablecoin will be implemented on the tron and binance chains in the near future through Loom Network, a Layer 2 scaling solution for the ethereum blockchain.
 Loom Network CEO and co-founder Matthew Campbell says interoperability with other chains has been a key vision for the Loom Network.

 Dai will first join the tron blockchain following a testing period.
 The token will join stablecoin tether on the tron network, which is also hosted on the bitcoin and ethereum blockchains.
 Loom believes the addition of dai to tron could spur the development of other DeFi protocols on that protocol.

 Loom says their network will operate as a Layer 1 ‘transit hub,’ shuffling funds between different protocols such as etherum, tron, or binance.
 Transfers between chains will be secured through multi-signature validations on the Loom Network which requires verification from three-quarters plus one of all Loom validators before transactions can be signed off.

 Coinbase is exploring support for 17 new digital assets, including Filecoin, Polkadot, and Telegram.
 It’s unlikely that Coinbase will add all 17 coins, as Coinbase only added two of the eight coins under consideration last month.
 One of them was dash, which was added to Coinbase Pro earlier this week following an investigative period.

 Square Crypto “Dream Team”

-And lastly, Square Crypto has hired three new developers to work on open source projects.
+Square Crypto has hired three new developers to work on open source projects.
 Among them is Arik Sosman, who worked on Facebook’s Calibra wallet and at BitGo, Valentine Wallace formerly of Lightning Labs, and Google software engineer Jeffrey Czyz.
 The team will work on Free and Open Software (FOSS) for bitcoin’s developer base.